meltano/meltano/docs/src/_contribute/cli.md

 weight: 10
 ---

-This section of the guide provides guidance on how to work with the Meltano CLI, which serves as primary UX of Meltano and is built with the [Python package: click](https://click.palletsprojects.com/en/8.1.x/).
+This section of the guide provides guidance on how to work with the Meltano CLI, which serves as the primary UI of Meltano and is built with the [Python package: click](https://click.palletsprojects.com/en/8.1.x/).

 ## Getting Set Up